cstanislawski/lifecycle-controller/README.md

   - `lifecycle.cezary.dev/delete-after`: Relative TTL (e.g., `5m`, `1h`, `3d`).
 The controller processes this annotation by calculating an absolute deletion time based on the time it first notices the annotation.
 It then adds a `lifecycle.cezary.dev/delete-at` annotation to the resource with this calculated time.
 To prevent re-calculation and make the state explicit, the original `lifecycle.cezary.dev/delete-after` annotation is then removed. **Supports `s`, `m`, `h`, and `d` (days).**
   - `lifecycle.cezary.dev/dry-run: "true"`: A per-resource annotation that makes the controller log the actions it *would* take without executing them.
 This can also be set via a global flag on the controller.

-- **Only for pod-spawning resources (Deployments, StatefulSets, etc.):**
+- **Only for pod-spawning resources (Deployments, StatefulSets, DaemonSets, etc.):**
   - `lifecycle.cezary.dev/restart-at`: Performs a one-time rolling restart at a specific date and time.
   - `lifecycle.cezary.dev/restart-after`: Performs a one-time rolling restart after a relative duration (e.g., `1h`).
 The controller converts this to an absolute `restart-at` annotation.
 Supports `s`, `m`, `h`, and `d` (days).
   - `lifecycle.cezary.dev/restart-every`: Performs a rolling restart on a recurring, relative basis (e.g., `7d` to restart weekly).
 Supports `s`, `m`, `h`, and `d` (days).
   - `lifecycle.cezary.dev/restart-cron`: Performs a rolling restart based on a cron expression (e.g., `"0 3 * * *"` for daily at 3 AM).
-  - A resource is considered pod-spawning if it has a `spec.template.metadata.annotations` field, which is a pattern that tools like `kustomize`, or controllers like `Argo Rollouts` use to determine if the resource is a pod-spawning resource.
+  - A resource is considered pod-spawning if it has a `spec.template.metadata.annotations` field.
+The restart mechanism works by patching this field, which is the standard Kubernetes pattern for triggering a rolling update.

 - **Restart Mechanism**
   - **Triggering a Restart** - To initiate a rolling restart, the controller injects a `lifecycle.cezary.dev/restartedAt: "<timestamp>"` annotation into the resource's`spec.template.metadata.annotations`.
 This is the standard mechanism that causes Kubernetes to detect a change in the pod template and trigger a rollout.